 The terrain underfoot was loose rubble making the steep incline for the first hour especially difficult.
 When we reached the edge of the forest, underfoot turned to a dirt trail.

 Some of the group were struggling, understandably.
 This was a tough relentless uphill hike.
 I was by no means finding it easy myself.
-My heart was pounding and I was taking it very slow, one foot in front of the other.
+My heart was pounding and I was taking it very slow.
+One foot in front of the other.
 Remembering to enjoy my surroundings along the way.
-The view was hidden by cloud, but the moss covered forrest was super lush.
+The view was hidden by cloud, but the moss-covered forest was super lush.

 The clouds had cleared and we were treated to our first view of Fuego, the active volcano.
 Before we had time to get our tents out, there was a loud boom.
 The floor shook and a huge mushroom of smoke shot out of the volcano right in front of our eyes.